 Supply and demand drives crypto prices

-With over 1,700 cryptos listed on hundreds of online exchanges, a number which is sure to increase over the coming years, it’s hard to generalise, but most cryptos either have a limited, predetermined coin supply.
+Cryptocurrencies either have a limited or predetermined coin supply—although, with over 2,500 cryptos listed on hundreds of online exchanges, a number which is sure to increase over the coming years, it’s hard to generalise.

 The process is more complicated than this, but when most coins are mined, the mining rate decreases so that the total supply is only replenished to account for lost units.
-If you ever glanced at basic economics, you’ll know that supply and demand determine prices.
+If you’re aware of basic economics, you’ll know that supply and demand determine prices.
 For the sake of our discussion, let’s consider supply to be limited or highly restricted.

 When that’s the case and demand increases, the price of that underlying asset goes up.
 Roughly speaking, this is the simplest way to address how the prices of cryptos fluctuate.